dkolpakov2/data-demo-test/README.md

-## 5 multithreaded java application where the threads appear to dead
+## 5 multithreaded java application where the threads appear to be in status dead
-## lock in production steps to fix:
+lock in production.
+Steps to fix it:
- 1. Capture Thread Dump by Useing:
+ 1. Capture Thread Dump by Using:
     - jstack -i pid
     - kill -3 pid
  2. Monitor JVM: